E28MS/CloudPortfolio/Projects/Bicep/Daily Logs/Logs Week 1.md

 My VS Code Terminal wouldn't launch.

 ## Troubleshooting process/ Solutions
-I read up about common issues and went through the thoubleshooting one step at at time.
+First, I read up about common issues in VS Code Help section and went through the thoubleshooting one step at at time.
+Unresolved.
+Next, I consulted ChatGPT and troubleshooted extensions by removing and re-installing 9 Azure extensions manually.
+Then I deleted my Azure storage and re-created it and finally I re-installed node.js.
+Issue resolved!

 ## Learnings
-Regardless of how keen I am to start building stuff, sometimes I just have to channel my inner Yoda and stay calm while carrying on.
+A reminder that regardless of how keen I am to start building stuff, sometimes I just have to channel my inner Yoda and stay calm while carrying on with troubleshooting.